Single-tenant versus multi-tenant and integration service environment for Azure Logic Apps

 Before you run and test your logic app, you can make debugging easier by adding and using breakpoints inside the workflow.json file for a workflow.
 However, breakpoints are supported only for actions at this time, not triggers.
 For more information, see Create single-tenant based workflows in Visual Studio Code.

-Directly publish or deploy logic apps and their workflows from Visual Studio Code to various hosting environments such as Azure and containers.
+Directly publish or deploy logic apps and their workflows from Visual Studio Code to various hosting environments such as Azure and Azure Arc enabled Logic Apps.

 Enable diagnostics logging and tracing capabilities for your logic app by using Application Insights when supported by your Azure subscription and logic app settings.